nikolayvoronchikhin/yelp-snippets/README.md

 etc..
 A point is added to a sentence's score for each of these words that it contains.

-This single keyword based approach is really simplstic.
+This single keyword based approach is really simplistic.
 At first I thought it would be fun to really go all out here by thinking about what makes a good review sentence.
-In addition to opinion words it's possible that reviewers tend to use certain particular stylistic or linguistic features.
+In addition to opinion words it's possible that reviewers tend to use particular stylistic or linguistic features.
 Some of those regularities could be captured with regular expressions, but it'd probably help to have a good POS tagger and possibly some sort of parser.
 So I thought I'd wait until later and see how much NLTK would help here.